stserakhau/banalytics-agent/README.md

-We are ready to play with your team over different interesting features for integration to your infrastructure ;)
+We are ready to collaborate with your team over different interesting features for integration to your infrastructure ;)